neoneww/Solutions/README.md

-# solutions(problem solve on various online oj sometimes with explanation)
+# solutions(problem i solve on various online oj sometimes with explanation)
 # methods(concepts with explanation and code)